yassinebk/ecommerce-project/README.md

 cd my-turborepo
 npx turbo login
 ```

-This will authenticate the Turborepo CLI with your [Vercel account](https://vercel.com/docs/concepts/personal-accounts/overview).

 Next, you can link your Turborepo to your Remote Cache by running the following command from the root of your turborepo: